curl/curl/docs/cmdline-opts/netrc.md

 # `--netrc`

-Makes curl scan the *.netrc* file in the user's home directory for login name and password.
+Make curl scan the *.netrc* file in the user's home directory for login name and password.
 This is typically used for FTP on Unix.
 If used with HTTP, curl enables user authentication.
 See *netrc(5)* and *ftp(1)* for details on the file format.
 Curl does not complain if that file does not have the right